DJE98/aircontrol/readme.md

 cargo add aircontrol
 ```

-1. Clone this repository or download the source code.
-2. Include the module in your project's source directory.
-3. Add the required dependencies to your `Cargo.toml` file.

 ## Usage

 Here is a simple example of how to use this interface to monitor environmental parameters: